entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 ### 1. Snout bones: separate from one another (0), consolidated edentulous (1), consolidated toothed (2).
 > Forey (1998), Character 2; Friedman & Coates (2006), Character 2; Yabumoto (2008), Character 2; Geng *et al.* (2009), Character 2; Wendruff (2011), Character 2; Wendruff & Wilson (2012), Character 2; Dutel *et al.* (2012), Character 2; Zhu *et al.* (2012), Character 2; Graf (2012), Character 2; Wen *et al.* (2013),Character 2; Cavin *et al.* (2013), Character 2; Cavin & Grădinaru (2014), Character 2; Arratia & Schultze (2015), Character 2; Gess & Coates (2015), Character 2; Dutel *et al.* (2015), Character 2; Cavin *et al.* (2017), Character 2, modified; Renesto & Stockar (2018), Character 2; Cavin *et al.* (2019), Character 2, modified; Toriño *et al.* (2021), Character 2; Clement *et al.* (2024), Character 1.

-> - Character XX in 'early gnathostome phylogeny dataset'.
+> - Character XX in 'early gnathostome phylogeny dataset'. **to Xm: The contents like this will be deleted in your SI, but keep it here for a cross-check.**
 > - Clement *et al.* (2024): "Character 1 was originally defined by Forey (1998, char.
 2).
 Subsequently, Cavin *et al*.
 (2017, char.
-2) considered an additional character-state for the consolidated condition of snout bones."
-Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it '[liunordered]'.
-Alternatively, this character can be splited into two characters: condition of snout bones (separate from one another vs consolidated); condition of consolidated snout bones (edentulous vs toothed).
+2) considered an additional character-state for the consolidated condition of snout bones." **to Xm: The citation like this will be deleted in your SI.**

+> -  Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it 'unordered'.
+Alternatively, this character can be split into two characters: condition of snout bones (separate from one another vs consolidated); condition of consolidated snout bones (edentulous vs toothed). **to Xm: The comments like this should be included in your SI.**

-> - The coding of *Qujingodus* is 1.
+> - The coding of *Qujingodus* is 1. **to Xm: this line is for quick check.**

 ### 2. Ethmoid commissure, trajectory of: middle portion through median rostral (0); sutural course (1); through bone center of premaxilla (2).
 > Cloutier (1991a), Character 6, in part; Cloutier (1991b), Character 6, in part; Zhu *et al*.
 (2009, Character 105), and references therein; Zhu *et al*.
 (2013), Character 183; Choo *et al*.
 (2017), Character 188; King *et al*.
 (2017), Character 286; Castiello (2018), Character 278; Zhu Y. *et al*.
 (2022), Character 170; Brazeau *et al*.
 (2023), Character 291; Clement *et al.* (2024), Character 2.